julian-molina/Documentation/pages/suite/suite-trading-engine-accounts-counters-stats.md

 {% include callout.html type="success" content="All of this information may exist in different contexts, for example, in the context of the episode, a position, a strategy stage, and even a particular exchange order." %}

-The following pages compile the nodes that make up such metrics.
+The following pages list all of those contexts in which accounts, counters, and statistics are provided.